cmsc-vcu/gamedev-fa2023-mp1-greybox/README.md

 Our major changes so far are:
 - a moving background
-- double jump ability with animation
+- player can now double jump with an animation

 ~ Kealey and Holly